vrdel/ams-publisher/README.md

 ## Installation

-Component is supported on CentOS 6 and CentOS 7.
+Component is supported on CentOS 7.
 RPM packages and all needed dependencies are available in ARGO repositories so installation of component simply narrows down to installing a package:

 	yum install -y argo-nagios-ams-publisher